2disbetter/HypWorkCut/README.md

 ```

 I prefer the desktop file method, because if I am working without a mouse, and just using the keyboard laptop, etc. it is cumbersome to use a trackpad to activate workspace switching.
 Key combos are the way.

+Known limitation: this only works when scaling is set to 1.
+I am working to make it so that the scaling is auto detected and the corner target size set accordingly.